niell-ion/crossing-docs/docs/crossing_setup.md

 - Connecting the controller

 ## Electrical

 ### Connecting the Solar Panel

-- Connect solar jack on battery to solar plug attached to panel
+- Connect solar jack on battery to solar plug attached to panel.
-- If installation requires two solar panels, use provided Y-splitter
+- If the installation requires two solar panels, use the provided Y-splitter to connect both panels to the battery input.
-- Ensure the connection is secure and tight
+- Ensure all connections are secure and fully seated.

-- Connect lights
+### Connecting the Lights

 Emergency disconnect is under hatch on battery box